Masterx-AI/Project_Movie_Rating_Sentiment_Analysis_/README.md

 ### The Project is divided into the following steps:
 1. Data Exploration
-2. Exploratory Data Analysis
+2. Data Preprocessing
-3. Data Preprocessing
+3. Exploratory Data Analysis
-4. Feature Selection/Extraction
-5. Feature Scaling
-6. Predictive Modeling
+4. Predictive Modeling
-7. Project Outcomes & Conclusions
+5. Project Outcomes & Conclusions

 ### Some Visuals of the Project: